GDSC-KIIT/Find-Ride-App/README.md

 # Find-Ride-App
-This app enables you to get a nearby ride.
+This app till now will only allow you to get your own location and print the coordinates in the textbox.